 |Earnings Date||Jul 21, 2020 - Jul 27, 2020|

 |Forward Dividend & Yield||N/A (N/A)|

-New Oriental Education & Technology Group Inc. (the "Company" or "New Oriental") (NYSE: EDU), the largest provider of private educational services in China, today announced its unaudited financial results for the second fiscal quarter ended November 30, 2019, which is the second quarter of New Oriental's fiscal year 2020.
+New Oriental Education & Technology Group Inc. (the "Company" or "New Oriental") (NYSE: EDU), the largest provider of private educational services in China, today announced its unaudited financial results for the third fiscal quarter ended February 29, 2020, which is the third quarter of New Oriental's fiscal year 2020.